moligarch/ai-agents-workshop/03-tools-func-calling-langchain/readme.md

 #   OPENAI_BASE_URL=https://api.metisai.ir/openai/v1
 ```

 > Tests do **not** hit the network.
-They mock HTTP calls and/or avoid LLM calls entirely, so the suite is classroom‑friendly.
+They mock HTTP calls and/or avoid LLM calls entirely, so the suite is classroom-friendly.

 ---